 With hundreds of stores everywhere, customers are still able to pick their local branch, and pick their beautician, which still allows them to build a relationship with Benefit’s store associates.
 By letting their customers book a service online, employees have access to customer information, which helps them deliver a seamless experience from online to offline channels.

 But what new technologies could help small retailers unify their in-store experiences with online ones?

 How small retailers can improve their digital efforts

 Creating loyalty through clienteling can be a game changer for small retailers.
 Turn store associates into brand advocates by giving them access to customer information and inventory anywhere in the store.
 Allow them to connect with their customers on a deeper level by understanding their needs and preferences thanks to existing data.
 Unique integration of clienteling apps enables both customer interaction and customer satisfaction.

-In-store beacons that deliver mobile coupons based on location are also a great way to start integrating a digital presence in your brick and mortar shop.
+In-store beacons that deliver mobile coupons based on location are also a great way to start integrating a digital presence in your brick & mortar shop.

 Implementing these new technologies can be a challenge for small merchants whose budgets are limited, but retailers need to invest in digitalisation and respond to today’s consumers’ needs or else they’ll be left behind, struggling for sales.